Youth Opportunities

 PopUp Science (Homewood Science Center)

-PopUp Science is the first program designed and executed by Homewood Science Center to provide FREE community-based, hands-on STEM learning opportunities, attracting people from all across the South Suburbs, and connecting them with diverse topics in STEM.
+PopUp Science is the first program designed and executed by Homewood Science Center to provide FREE community-based, hands-on STEM learning opportunities, attracting people from all across the South Suburbs, and connecting them with topics in STEM.
 No registration required.
 Drop in for a few minutes or a few hours!
 All ages welcome!

 Shedd Aquarium Teen Learning Lab